JiaweiXu-code/Joint-Models/README.md

 --------------------------------------------------- RUN ORDER ------------------------------------------------

 [1] ssd.sh -- Determine the desired sample size such that a specified number of events is obtained in a specified interval of time on average.
-This process is performed based on 1,000 simulations and calls the R program "ssd.R" which performs a single simulation.
+This process is performed based on massive (e.g., 1,000) simulations and calls the R program "ssd.R" which performs a single simulation.
 The "ssd.R" code requires the following inputs:

    (1)  integer      - seed     - seed for a single simulation